 Description and Range

-The Oregon spotted frog is a medium to large (adults are 2 to 4 inches snout to vent in length) aquatic frog.
+The Oregon spotted frog is a medium to large aquatic frog (adults are 2 to 4 inches in length from snout to vent).
 The dorsal color is olive brown to brick red, with black spots.
 See the Washington Herp Atlas for more details about this species, including description of tadpoles.

 Ecology and life history

 This species is highly aquatic and rarely found away from water.
 Extant populations occur in large shallow wetland systems associated with a stream or stream network.
 Breeding habitat is in seasonally flooded margins of wetlands and areas of extensive shallows (approximately 6 to 8 inches deep).

 Waters that remain aerobic and do not freeze to the sediments are necessary for winter survival in areas subject to freezing.
 Beaver impounded systems appear to provide many of the habitat requirements of this species.
 Radio-telemetry and mark-recapture studies have revealed that Oregon spotted frogs are relatively sedentary during the summer (driest period) and remain active underwater during the winter.

 Oregon spotted frogs eat mostly insects.
 Tadpoles eat algae and detritus (organic material) in the aquatic environment.

 These frogs are communal breeders that return to the same breeding areas each year.
 They require breeding sites in shallow water with short vegetation and full sun exposure.
 Breeding occurs in February and March, and times can differ depending on location, elevation, and water temperatures.
 Egg masses are placed in areas where they receive little or no shading from vegetation.
 Embryos take approximately three weeks to develop to hatching.
 Tadpoles transform in mid-summer of their first year.

 Oregon spotted frogs are preyed upon my many predators that live in wetlands, such as great blue herons and mink.
 Of particular concern are non-native predators such as American bullfrogs and warm-water game fish.